The Best Yoga Mats

 Everyone has different preferences for the kind of yoga they prefer to practice, and that’s something you should consider before making the purchase.

-For instance, if you practice more restorative forms of yoga like Bikram, your priorities should be on comfort and cushion.
+For instance, if you practise more restorative forms of yoga like Bikram, your priorities should be on comfort and cushion.
 As such, you may not need a sticky mat.
 Instead, search for a mat that absorbs sweat and is easy to clean.

 Length & size